jitka-svobodova/de1/projekty.md

 # VHDL Semester Projects (Nexys A7-50T)

-This repository contains documentation and source codes for team projects developed in VHDL.
+This repository contains topics for team projects developed in VHDL.
 The projects are designed for groups of **2–4 students** with a total time allocation of **10 hours** (5 lab sessions of 2 hours each).

 ## 1. Project Summary Table (2024/25)